Cruising solo on a transatlantic crossing isn’t your typical solo cruise experience. Because I don’t fly, I’ve learned a lot on these long voyages.

 Holland America has their Concierge Lounge for only suite passengers.
-While many cruising solo cannot afford to pay double for a suite, if it is possible, this somewhat quiet lounge is a great place to meet others.
+While many cruising solo cannot afford to pay double for a suite, if it is possible, this well-furnished quiet lounge is a great place to meet others in suites.

 Cruising solo doesn’t have to be a time of loneliness.
 I enjoy my alone time…it gives me a chance to think about time, reflect on being out here in the middle of nowhere and plan future stories and workflow.

-There are socializing opportunities onboard, if I know where they are and want to participate.
+There are socializing opportunities onboard; I know where they are and if I want to participate.
 Whether it’s crossing the Atlantic or Pacific, extended days at sea are special.
 Make the most of them, no matter what you choose to do.